wp-seopress/wp-seopress-public/readme.txt

 9. Schemas metabox

 == Changelog ==
+= 4.4.0.5 (19/02/2021) =
-= 4.4.0.4 (18/02/2021) =
+* FIX "Use the target keywords if not alternative text set for the image" option = 4.4.0.4 (18/02/2021) =
 * INFO Add "View my RSS feed" button to SEO, PRO, RSS tab
 * INFO Improve performance for video xml sitemap